Automattic/wp-e2e-tests/README.md

 ### To run all the specs (in default browser sizes - mobile and desktop)

 `./run.sh -g`

+### To run all the specs in parallel

+`./node_modules/.bin/magellan`

+See the magellan.json file for the default parameters

 ### To run an individual spec